Pennsylvania Online Gambling FAQ

 What are the taxes on online casinos in PA?

-Pennsylvania is set to have some of the highest online gambling taxes in the whole of America.
+Pennsylvania has some of the highest online gambling taxes in the whole of America.
 Land-based casinos already have to deal with some of the heftiest tariffs around; in fact, PA's tax is the highest of any state.
 Online slots are set to have a 54% tax rate - and this has prompted much criticism from around the gambling industry.
 Especially considering NJ online casinos have a tax rate on slots of just 17.5%.

 Many of the arguments surrounding the tax rates involve the growth of the casinos in question.
 How are the businesses supposed to flourish with such small margins?
 The H 271 bill also sets taxes for the other permitted online gambling products.
 Table games and poker would be taxed at 16% - while sports betting would be taxed at 36%.